Technology & Process Perfected Over 25 Years

-- Application Rehosting & Replatforming
+- Application Rehosting and Replatforming

-- Rehosting is a good solution if the application is not actively maintained and only needs to move off its current hardware/platform.
+- Rehosting is a good solution if the application is not actively maintained and only needs to move from its current hardware/platform.
 This solution retains the legacy language, and so development/maintenance continues to be difficult and costly, and exposes the customer to increased technical debt as fewer and fewer resources are available.
-Also, the significant license costs associated with Rehosting can be unattractive for customers.
+Also, the significant license costs associated with rehosting can be unattractive for customers.
 In fact, the effort to undertake a TSRI modernization is often equal or lower than 1-2 years worth of licensing cost.

 - Custom Off-the-Shelf (COTS) Solutions

 - COTS replacements are very common for replacing general applications that do not have many custom features.
 Usually the COTS applications look completely different, have different functionality and have license costs associated with them.
-This requires costly and lengthy retraining of the current users who are not familiar with the new system and rely on the vendor to "make-them-work" for the business scenarios.
+This requires costly and lengthy retraining of the current users who are not familiar with the new system and rely on the vendor to "make them work" for the business scenarios.
 Again, license costs and vendorlock are other disadvantages, as is the ability to maintain and modify the application moving forward.